About Chasing Time

 Our writing retreats will give you the time and space you need to press pause and focus solely on you and your creativity.

 Sandra Ireland is the author of Beneath the Skin (Polygon), a psychological thriller which was shortlisted for a Saltire First Book of the Year Award in 2017.
-Bone Deep, a modern gothic tale with a mythical twist, is her second novel and was published in 2018.
+Bone Deep, a modern gothic tale with a mythical twist, her second novel and was published in 2018.
 Her third, another noir thriller entitled The Unmaking of Ellie Rook, will be out in July 2019.She’s currently working on her fourth novel and a work of non-fiction about the folklore of milling.
 Her poetry, inspired by the East Coast landscape, has been widely published in anthologies, including Seagate III (Dundee), and Furies (For Book’s Sake).
 She is the 2017 winner of the Dorothy Dunbar Trophy for Poetry, awarded by the Scottish Association of Writers.
 Sandra is Secretary of Angus Writers’ Circle and has recently completed a Creative Scotland residency at NTS Barry Mill, Angus, during which she completed Bone Deep and began researching mill-related folklore for a forthcoming non-fiction work.
 She has many years of experience in facilitating creative writing workshops in various settings, including the local community, Continuing Education, in schools and in healthcare.
 From Autumn 2017, Sandra will be teaching creative writing at the University of Dundee.

 Sandra says: “Our retreats are going to be a voyage of discovery for our guests.
 I’m looking forward to helping them explore not only the glorious gothic landscape of Rosely, but their own imagination.
 Prepare to be inspired!”